DA1729/guitar-pedal/README.md

 **Note**: This is a hobby project done purely for fun and learning in my free time.
 It's not intended to be a serious commercial or research project with novel contributions - just an enjoyable exploration of digital signal processing and SystemVerilog.

+**Current Status**: The project is currently in simulation-only mode.
+Synthesis and hardware implementation are yet to be completed - the project works only in simulation for now.

 ## Project Structure

 ```